-DO NOT GRAB THE SHOCK AS IT COULD POSSIBLY CAUSE PERSONAL INJURY.
+DO NOT GRAB THE SHOCK AS IT COULD POSSIBLY BE HOT AND CAUSE PERSONAL INJURY.

+- Use an infrared thermometer to check the temperature of the shock absorber.
+This can also be performed by carefully touching the shock body below the dust cover.
+Touch the frame to get an ambient reference, see Figure 6-27.
+A warm shock absorber is acceptable, a cold shock absorber should be replaced. - 3.
 To inspect for an internal failure, remove and shake the suspected shock.
 Listen for the sound of metal parts rattling inside.
 Rattling of metal parts can indicate that the shock has an internal failure.

-Look for any of the potential problems shown in Figure 6-22 when doing a visual inspection.
+Look for any of the potential problems shown in Figure 6-28 when doing a visual inspection.
 Inspect the shock absorbers fully extended.
 Replace as necessary.